collection1b

 Roger Wooten replied on Dec 10, 2012, “Time waits for no man, and with many of our veteran collectors, there isn’t time to wait to talk with them, I suppose.
 There is also the required reconciling between anecdotal-type stories that you get from the old timers and diligent research.
 Sometimes they are totally at odds, but often times there is great value in merging the two.
 I need to be less of a researcher and get to be a bit more of a talker.
 I wish I had known Frank better”.

-this photo backchannel.
+Around Feb 27, 2013, Ginger Welch, Stan Pfeiffer’s partner in his last years, ran across this thread when it was on L&P, and she sent me this photo backchannel.
 Seeing as it’s a picture of the “4th Annual Honorary Frank Dubiel Party”, that would place it in 1998.
 I don’t recognize everyone in this picture, but I’ll try to list the ones I recognize.
 If you know any of the ones I have left out, please send me an email, and I’ll add their names.
 L. to R., ?, ?, ?, ?, a kid?, Patrick Irby, Judy Barnett, ?, Cyndi Schlagel, Dan Reppert, Frank, ?, Rick Horne, Susan Wirth, Mike Cassidy, Stan & his wife Laura, and Cullen Rankin.

 There were originally only 18 blank pages available in the album, and sadly the first two pages were already used up by the previous owner.
 But notice all those names on the other pages!
-Frank’s name appears
+Frank’s name appears first in the list of pen collectors.
+Here are some more pages from the album.
+See whether you can recognize any of the names on this page, this page, and this page.

 On Jan 13, 2007, Kate Gladstone wrote on Zoss, “Why do so many folks prefer to sign their names illegibly, anyway?”.
 In all honesty, I also share Kate’s “preference for legible, plain writing of names, and signatures, or anything else, rather than the lightning strikes” that some people pretentiously affect.
 And sad to say, I can no longer read some of the illegible, lightning-strike autographs in my little album.